rentpath/pinball_wizard/README.md

 * [Optimizely](https://github.com/primedia/pinball.js/wiki/Integrating-a-Feature-with-Optimizely)
 * [ConFusion](https://github.com/primedia/pinball.js/wiki/Integrating-a-Feature-with-ConFusion)

+## Tests

+Both `rspec` and `jasmine` can be run with the `rspec` and `rake jasmine` commands.

 ## Contributing

 This is a [README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) process, please contribute by modifying this document.
 Code will come later.

+To compile the CoffeeScript and run Jasmine, start foreman: `foreman start`.

 ## Next

-- Handle disabling the reverse feature. e.g. when optimizely activates a new search UI, it should deactivate the previous one.
+- Handle reverse/opposite features. e.g. when optimizely activates a new search UI, it should deactivate the previous one.
-- Define the ruby equivalent of features to aid the Confusion -> JsConfig flow.

 ## Future Versions